nareshkumarmurugan1988/maventest/README.md

 ############################################################################

-For array or list management, i would have choosen to run with python for better variable handling but need sometime also job profile mentioned about the bash knowledge
+For array or list management, i would have choosen to run with complete python  code for better variable handling but need sometime for menu based job.

 ############################################################################